 The solution?
 Innovative vertical targeting and the right tools to measure your campaign’s performance.

 The retail vertical has an array of targeting options for campaigns.
 Similar to a sales funnel, it’s easiest to demonstrate the targeting options has customers move from search or research to purchase.

-- 3rd Party Segment: Segment based on your key demographic (gender, age, marital status, profession, etc.)
+- 3rd-party Segments: Segment based on your key demographic (gender, age, marital status, profession, etc.).